network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 SHALL all be validly formatted "http" or "https" URLs.
 All three URLs MUST contain the same \<host\> part so that they are eligible to be multiplexed onto the same TCP or QUIC connection.
+If the three URLs do not contain the same \<host\> part then the JSON configuration information object is invalid and the client MUST ignore the entire JSON object.

 The "version" field and the three URLs are mandatory and each MUST appear exactly once in the JSON object.